tasmota/docs/docs/Home-Assistant.md

  -->
 ### Removing devices

 You cannot as long as Home Assistant support is enabled in your Tasmota binary.
 Disable the device in Home Assistant instead.
-There is no setoption to disable all autodiscovery.

 ![Disable device](_media/hatasmota_delete.png)

-Deleting them from Home Assistant while Tasmota device is still active will simply rediscover all the entities.
+Deleting them from Home Assistant while Tasmota device is still active will eventually rediscover all the entities.

 <!-- If you opt to switch to MQTT Discovery, issuing `SetOption19 1` command will remove all Tasmota entities and add new entities under the MQTT integration. -->